hiero-ledger/hiero-mirror-node/docs/web3/modularized.md

 specific statuses such as `INVALID_ALIAS_KEY`, `INVALID_CONTRACT_ID`,
 and `MAX_CHILD_RECORDS_EXCEEDED`, providing clearer failure reasons.

+One example is when sending a non-zero value to the exchange rate precompile:

+- **Modularized**: fails with `INVALID_CONTRACT_ID`
+- **Monolithic**: fails with `CONTRACT_REVERT_EXECUTED`

+**Resolution**:
-**Resolution**: Update client-side logic to handle a wider range of status codes and to expect HTTP `400` responses with more descriptive error messages.
+Update client-side logic to handle a wider range of status codes and to expect HTTP `400` responses with more descriptive error messages.
+Ensure precompile calls like the exchange rate query are made with no value, or expect `INVALID_CONTRACT_ID` under modularized behavior.

 ### 4. Gas Estimation Logic